Cranberry Stove Top Potpourri Recipe for the Holidays

 Homemade Cranberry Stove Top Potpourri Recipe

-8 thoughts on “Cranberry Stove Top Potpourri Recipe for the Holidays”
+8 thoughts on “Cranberry Stove Top Potpourri Recipe”

 • You can continue to simmer it as long as it has scent.
 How long it lasts depends on how long you simmer it.
 It should last for several days.
 Store it in the refrigerator when you are not simmering it.